 Admission to Stone Barns Agricultural Center is free in winter.

 The sprawling Untermyer Gardens offers free admission and plenty of family-friendly programming.
-Photo by the author
+Photo by Susan Miele

 Benefit from free admission to select historic sites on one of the National Park Fee-Free Days.

-There’s loads to do on the grounds of Bear Mountain—whether viewing fall foliage, sledding, or visiting the trailside zoo (though technically free, there’s much to justify the voluntary donation).
+There’s loads to do on the grounds of Bear Mountain State Park—whether you're viewing fall foliage, sledding, or visiting the trailside zoo (there’s also much to justify the voluntary donation).
 A parking fee applies.

 Roam the gardens and have a picnic at Caramoor.

-Hop on your bikes and cruise the car-free Bronx River Parkway during Bicycle Sundays from May–October.
+Hop on your bikes and cruise the car-free Bronx River Parkway during Bicycle Sundays from May through October.

 Burn some calories on one of these great bike paths throughout the county.

-Commune with nature on a venture to any of these area waterfalls.
+Commune with nature on an adventure to any of these area waterfalls.

-Traverse the Walkway Over The Hudson, the breathtaking 1.28-mile long pedestrian bridge that’s hailed as the “world’s longest elevated park.”
+Traverse this breathtaking 1.28-mile-long pedestrian bridge that’s hailed as the “world’s longest elevated park.”
 Keep an eye out for occasional events, like stargazing.

-Be intrepid—explore a playground you haven’t yet romped through.
+Be intrepid—explore a great Westchester playground you haven’t yet romped through.